 Clustered around the central site it covers 5 km2, but with nearly 3 million visitors a year, it is still very busy.
 The site contains many fine stone buildings under restoration.
 Also, a dense network of over 80 paved pathways extends in all directions.
 One of the interesting aspects of Chichen Itza is how both the Maya and Toltec cultures are merged together.
 The Toltecs came from central Mexico.
 The influence of the Toltec culture is evident in the architecture and other aspects of life at Chichen Itza.

 One of the buildings, the Temple of Kukulkan, a Mayan feathered serpent, dominates the north platform of the site at nearly 100 ft tall.
 This step pyramid has a series of nine square terraces, with 365 steps to the top.
 Giving the temple its name, a carving of the feathered serpent sits at the top of the pyramid.

-Due to its popularity, it is best to start your visit early in the morning when the site opens at 8 am.
+Due to its popularity, it is best to start your visit early in the morning when the Mayan ruins open at 8 am.
 Alternatively, if you go at 3 pm it is also quieter as people are starting to head home.
-The entrance fee is now 480 pesos ($24 US).
-Due to the size and complexity of the site, which could easily take you 3 hours to explore, you should consider hiring a licensed guide.
-You can hire them at the entrance for an extra fee.
+If you are planning on visiting Chichen Itza, or if you want more information, then read Chichen Itza - The Ultimate Visitors Guide.

 Tips for Visiting Mayan Ruins